Pygments¶

 Important

-For these helpers to work, you need to install click_extra
+For these helpers to work, you need to install click_extra’s additional dependencies from the pygments extra group:

 $ pip install click_extra[pygments]